7 Light Summer Vanilla Perfumes That Don’t Turn Sugary in Heat

 Part of Prada’s sophisticated Infusion line, it carries the brand’s signature clean, powdery sophistication.

-On skin, it reads more grown-up and unisex than sweet.
+It reads more grown-up and unisex than sweet.
 The vanilla sits underneath everything like a seductive base note rather than the star of the show.

 Key notes: bergamot, neroli, vanilla